cdsittampalam/documentation/docs/Partner API.md

 Connect to the Partner API
 --------------------------

 The Partner API key is a security feature that ensures that only you can access the Partner API endpoints.
 You generate an API key when you want to connect to the demo environment for testing; you also generate a key in the server environment for going Live.
+Each environment uses different keys.

 :::note
 Notes on Managing your API Key

 *   To ensure that you complete all testing before going Live, you must ensure that you generate the API key for the demo environment first.
-*   You must ensure that the API key is not distributed to another party.
+*   You must ensure that the API keys are not distributed to another party.
-*   You must not add the API key to parts of a program where it is not required, e.g., embedded directly in to the code of a program.
+*   You must not add any of the API keys to parts of a program where it is not required, e.g., embedded directly in to the code of a program.
 :::

 ### Generate an API Key